b-pardi/Research/BraTaDio_Fn/README.md

     - C = Vq * Pq / 2F0^2

 - long term
+    - error messages become window popups
+        - like when trying to submit with selections that there are no data for
     - document and comment the hell out of the code
     - maybe add marker size/type customizations
     - remove latex features